 Example #1: Josh Spector, newsletter writer

 In order to draw people to a free newsletter, Josh began by publishing ideas where people were already reading content.
-Josh became a top writer on Medium while growing a Twitter following of over 13,000 (discovery).
+Josh became a top writer on Medium while also growing a Twitter following of over 26k (discovery).

 Example #2: Ali Abdaal, YouTuber

-Ali is one of the most popular productivity YouTubers on the platform, and for good reason.
-Ali consistently publishes high-quality videos on the tactics used to succeed as both a creator and medical doctor.
+Ali is one of the most popular productivity YouTubers on the platform and for good reason.
+Ali consistently publishes high-quality videos on the tactics used to succeed as both a creator and a medical doctor.

 Ali initially gained traction on YouTube by serving a niche community: aspiring medical students in the UK.
 Short, practical videos documenting Ali's own journey offered viewers a unique experience of a fellow student achieving their shared objective (discovery).

-As the audience grew, Ali adapted this content to answer more fundamental questions about productivity processes (trust).
+As the audience grew, Ali adapted this content to answer more fundamental questions about productivity, studying, writing, and more (trust).
 From there, fans were invited to join a newsletter full of tips not covered in previous videos (access).
 Finally, Ali leveraged this experience as both a successful doctor and creator into online courses to help those with similar ambitions (purchase).